NickVanMaele-vonk/code2graph/project-docs/change-request-001.md

       !this.isJSXComponentUsage(node)
     );

-    // Create edges from components to their JSX children for (const componentNode of componentNodes) {
+    // Create edges from components to their JSX children using parentComponent field for (const componentNode of componentNodes) {
-      const jsxChildrenInFile = jsxElementNodes.filter(jsx =>
+      // Find JSX elements that belong to this specific component const jsxChildren = jsxElementNodes.filter(jsx =>
+        jsx.properties.parentComponent === componentNode.label &&
         jsx.file === componentNode.file
       );

-      for (const jsxChild of jsxChildrenInFile) {
+      for (const jsxChild of jsxChildren) {
         edges.push({
           id: this.generateEdgeId(),
           source: componentNode.id,